dntstck/blog/cm5/unveiling-cm5.md

   - **2 × 4-lane MIPI ports supporting both DSI (display port) and CSI-2 (camera port)**
 - **Video Support:** H.265 (4Kp60 decode), OpenGL ES 3.1 graphics, Vulkan 1.2
 - **Power:** 5V (up to 5A with USB-C PD)

----

-I made sure to address all the necessary corrections.
-Your blog post is now polished and ready to go!
-Is there anything else you'd like to review or any other project you'd like assistance with? 🌟🚀📂

 <br>